-- (3) A recording of an open meeting shall - (a) be a complete and unedited record of all open portions of the meeting from the commencement of the meeting through adjournment of the meeting; and - (b) be properly labeled or identified with the date, time, and place of the meeting. - (4) The written minutes and recording of an open meeting are public records under Title 63G, Chapter 2, Government Records Access and Management Act, as follows: - (a) Written minutes that have been prepared in a form awaiting only formal approval by the public body are a public record. - (b) Written minutes shall be available to the public within a reasonable time after the end of the meeting. - (c) Written minutes that are made available to the public before approval by the public body under Subsection (4)(d) shall be clearly identified as "awaiting formal approval" or "unapproved" or with some other appropriate notice that the written minutes are subject to change until formally approved. - (d) A public body shall establish and implement procedures for the public body's approval of the written minutes of each meeting. - (e) Written minutes are the official record of action taken at the meeting. - (f) A recording of an open meeting shall be available to the public for listening within three business days after the end of the meeting. - (5) All or any part of an open meeting may be independently recorded by any person in attendance if the recording does not interfere with the conduct of the meeting. - (6) The written minutes or recording of an open meeting that are required to be retained permanently shall be maintained in or converted to a format that meets long-term records storage requirements. - (7) Notwithstanding Subsection (1), a recording is not required to be kept of: - (a) an open meeting that is a site visit or a traveling tour, if no vote or action is taken by the public body; or

-(b) an open meeting of an independent special district as defined under Title 17A, Special Districts, or a local district under Title 17B, Chapter 2, Local Districts, if the district's annual budgeted expenditures for all funds, excluding capital expenditures and debt service, are \$50,000 or less.
+- (g) A public body shall establish and implement procedures for the public body's approval of the written minutes of each meeting. - (h) Written minutes are the official record of action taken at the meeting. - (5) All or any part of an open meeting may be independently recorded by any person in attendance if the recording does not interfere with the conduct of the meeting. - (6) The written minutes or recording of an open meeting that are required to be retained permanently shall be maintained in or converted to a format that meets long-term records storage requirements. - (7) Notwithstanding Subsection (1), a recording is not required to be kept of: - (a) an open meeting that is a site visit or a traveling tour, if no vote or action is taken by the public body; or - (b) an open meeting of an independent special district as defined under Title 17A, Special Districts, or a local district under Title 17B, Chapter 2, Local Districts, if the district's annual budgeted expenditures for all funds, excluding capital expenditures and debt service, are \$50,000 or less.